shudnal/ExtraSlots/README.md

 Now to API calls:
 * Add a reference to ExtraSlotsAPI.dll to your project
-* Paste line `ExtraSlots.API.IsLoaded()` into your mod Awake function and see if it works as correct method call
+* Paste line `ExtraSlotsAPI.API.IsReady()` into your mod Awake function and see if it works as correct method call

 ## Example